Stockholm Archipelago Sweden Travel Guide

 Kanelbulle (Cinnamon Bun): Soft, sweet, cinnamon/cardamom bun.
 A must-try for any fika break.
 Chokladboll: Unbaked chocolate-oat ball, often rolled in shredded coconut or pearl sugar.
 Prinsesstårta (Princess Cake): Classic Swedish cake with sponge cake, raspberry jam, vanilla custard, and whipped cream, draped in green marzipan.

-Abundant on popular islands, these restaurants offer a mix of traditional Swedish dishes, a large variety of fresh seafood, and occasionally some international options.
+Abundant on popular islands, these restaurants offer a mix of traditional Swedish dishes, a wide selection of fresh seafood, and occasionally some foreign choices.

-They provide a comfortable dining time without being overly formal.
+They offer a comfortable dining time without being overly formal.

 Less street food.
 Self-catering from grocery stores.
 Local bakeries for light meals.